Too many disconnects and unsits from vehicles on sim boarders

 So it seems re-acquiring permission is not needed, but the script has time available to produce errors because the avatar whom it needs contact with is not present & seated.

-I originally thought scripts were stopped in a crossing, but I guess that assumption maybe is wrong.
+I originally thought scripts were stopped in a crossing, but I guess that assumption is wrong.
 It would certainly be worth testing crossings that

 do